anurag-asu/se-project-team-17/README.md

 *File: metrics_hardforks_duplicatePRs.py*

-**Metric 4:** Presence of hard forks: a fork that has at least 2 merged pull requests from external developers \cite{what_the_fork} is identified as a hard fork.
+**Metric 4:** Presence of hard forks: a fork that has at least 2 merged pull requests from external developers is identified as a hard fork.
 For calculating this metric, we use the REST API by GitHub to get a list of forks, and for each fork, we get a list of pull requests.
 Then, we see the merge status of each pull request in that fork to categorize if there are any merged PRs in a particular fork.
 If we find 2 or more merged PRs for a fork, we assign a boolean value of TRUE/FALSE for that project categorizing if the project has a hard fork or not.

 *File: metrics_hardforks_duplicatePRs.py*

 **Metric 5:** Centralized management Index: measures the fraction of PRs that link to issues out of all PRs from all contributors.
-The list of PRs is fetched using GitHub API for a project and regex is used to search for keywords like ‘issue \#123’ or ‘\#123’ in the title, comments, and/or git messages.
+The list of PRs is fetched using GitHub API for a project and regex is used to search for keywords like ‘issue #123’ or ‘#123’ in the title, comments, and/or git messages.
 Some projects refer to issues not hosted on GitHub.
-The reference, however, still follows the convention of starting with '\#'.
+The reference, however, still follows the convention of starting with '#'.

 *File: cntr_management.py*